Code of Conduct

 You should disclose to your supervisor the terms and conditions of each business opportunity covered by this Code that you wish to pursue.
-Your supervisor will contact the Company’s Chief Financial Officer or General Counsel, if any, and the appropriate management personnel to determine whether the Company wishes to pursue the business opportunity.
+Your supervisor will contact the Company’s Chief Financial Officer or Compliance Officer, if any, and the appropriate management personnel to determine whether the Company wishes to pursue the business opportunity.
 If the Company waives its right to pursue the business opportunity, you may pursue the business opportunity on the same terms and conditions as originally proposed and consistent with the other ethical guidelines set forth in this Code.

 Employees and directors have access to a variety of confidential information regarding the Company.
 Confidential information includes all non-public information that might be of use to competitors, or, if disclosed, harmful to the Company or its customers.
 Employees have a duty to safeguard all confidential information of the Company or third parties with which the Company conducts business, except when disclosure is authorized or legally mandated.
 An employee’s obligation to protect confidential information continues after he or she leaves the Company.
 Unauthorized disclosure of confidential information could cause competitive harm to the Company or its customers and could result in legal liability to you and the Company.

 Any questions or concerns regarding whether disclosure of Company information is legally mandated should be promptly referred to the Company’s Chief Financial Officer or Compliance Officer.